 Judd currently serves on the Coalville City Council and has also had experience with the Coalville City Planning Commission.
 He said he is very familiar with the codes, rules and procedures that govern the city.

 "The mayor's job requires a commitment of quite a bit of time being available to answer questions to administer the functions of the city," Judd said.
-"I have that time available and no other commitments that restrict my availability to do the job as mayor."

 Johnson is the manager of operations for a company that does maintenance for commercial buildings.
 He said he manages around 150 people, including crews and area managers.